 Navigate by step, or let it run at any speed.

-Inspect shows how a document was built — but it can't tell you whether the writing style matches the student's known voice.
-That requires a controlled sample and a metric comparison across two documents.
+Inspect shows how a document was built.
+It can't tell you whether the writing style matches the student's known voice — that requires a controlled writing sample and a metric comparison across two documents.

 Inspect reads metadata — it doesn't use AI.
-For sentence-level consistency scoring, internal coherence analysis, or suggested follow-up questions for a student conversation, you need Verify.
+For sentence-level consistency scoring, internal coherence analysis, or AI-generated follow-up questions for a student conversation, you need Verify.

-Revision history tells you how the document was built.
-When you need to ask whether the writing sounds like the student — or want AI-assisted analysis before a difficult conversation — PaperTrail goes further.
-Both tools unlock in the same extension.
+Inspect's Process View report tells you how the document was written.
+When you need to ask whether the writing sounds like the student — or want AI-assisted close reading before a difficult conversation — PaperTrail goes further.
+Both unlock in the same extension.

 Compare a controlled in-class sample against submitted work across eight stylometric metrics.
-Does this essay actually sound like them?
+The only PaperTrail tool that compares two pieces of writing against each other.

-AI-assisted deep analysis — internal consistency within one essay, or ten-dimension comparison against a controlled sample.
-Generates follow-up questions for the student conversation.
+Internal consistency within one essay, or ten-dimension comparison against a controlled sample.
+Generates AI-suggested follow-up questions for the student conversation.

 Inspect reads revision metadata.
 Nothing is transmitted, stored, or logged.
 Everything stays in your browser.